-In Treasury's view, the usefulness of the proposed guidance is very limited, as it does not examine core issues, such as when an agreement is an in-substance agreement for the provision of a good or service.
-This means there is insufficient guidance as to whether AASB 118 or AASB 1004 applies; and this may increase, rather than decrease, confusion and uncertainty.
-This is further discussed in paras (b) and (e) below.
+In HoTARAC's view, the proposed Guidance is of very limited use because it does not examine core issues, such as when an agreement is an in-substance agreement for the provision of a good or service.
+This means there is insufficient guidance as to whether AASB 118 or AASB 1004 applies.
+This may increase, rather than decrease, confusion and uncertainty.
+This is further discussed in sections (b) and (e) below.